ovh/docs/pages/cloud/dedicated/proxmox-network-HG-Scale/guide.en-gb.md

 #### Explanations

-Proxmox is based on debian distribution.
-In this guide we will update the network configuration using ssh and not the web-ui.
+Since Proxmox is based on debian distribution, we will update the network configuration file using SSH and not the web-ui.

 You need to:

-- ssh on Proxmox host
+- administrative access (root) via SSH
 - create an aggregation (linux bond)
 - create a bridge
 - allow forwarding